andreashlarsen/BayesApp/README.md

 ### Run locally on your own computer

 #### step 1: compile the fortran code
-To run locally, the Fortran code, bift.f (source/bift.f) needs to be compiled, e.g with:
+To run locally, the Fortran code, `bift.f` (source/bift.f) needs to be compiled, e.g with:
 ```
 gfortran bift.f -march=native -O2 -o bift
 ```
-requirements are a gfortran compiler.
-This is, in our experience, straight forward on Linux, but may cause troubles on MacOS/Windows.
-Unfortunately, we do not have resources to help with compilation/installation.
+requirements is a gfortran compiler.
+Compilation is, in our experience, straightforward on Linux (Ubuntu), but troublesome on MacOS/Windows.
+Unfortunately, we do not have resources to help with compilation.

 #### step 2: run the python program
-When this is done, the program is run as a standard python program:
+When compilation is done, the program is run as a standard `python` (python3) program:
 ```
 python bayesapp.py -f datafile.dat
 ````
-with -f (datafile) being the only required input.
+with -f (datafile) being the only required input. `bayesapp_helpfunctions.py` should be in the same folder.

+`python` requirements (can be installed with `pip`) are standard libraries of scientific fomputing `numpy` and `scipy` as well as `matplotlib` for plotting.

 #### options/flags

 ### How to cite
 if you use BayesApp (web version or locally), please cite the most recent publication:

 optinally cite the publication describing the core algorithm (Bayesian Indirect Fourier Transformation, BIFT):
 [Hansen, 2000] (https://doi.org/10.1107/S0021889800012930)